mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 ClientKey("bob"), Ev("ev2", "add to cart", "pv1")
 ```

-For above clickstream the following enriched events output stream is expected.
+For the above click-stream the following enriched events output stream is expected.

 ``` scala
 // Events from main page without duplicates